chemandante/homm3/README.md

 30 - Ladybird of luck\
 31 - Badge of courage\
 32 - Crest of valor\
-33 - Gryph of gallantry\
+33 - Glyph of gallantry\
 34 - Speculum\
 35 - Spyglass\
 36 - Amulet of the undertaker\